 Reward employees by offering to help them improve and progress.

-This could be done at a relatively low cost by giving them the opportunity to speak to a director or someone high up at the company that they might not usually get the chance to learn from.
+This could be done at a relatively low cost by giving them the opportunity to speak to a director or someone with experience in the company that they might not usually get the chance to learn from.

 4. Get creative with your awards

-Create new awards to give out to your staff and get creative with it.
-You don’t want to be handing out the same staff awards all the time, so having a variety of different awards will make each one worth a little bit more.
+Create new awards to give out to your staff and get creative.
+Rather than handing out the same staff awards all the time, have a variety of different awards that will make each one worth a little bit more.

 5. Let the employee decide how they’re rewarded